kohiexe2k7/ChatAppProject/README.md

     cd chat-app
     ```

-3. Install the dependencies:
+3. Type this in the "Terminal" to install the dependencies:
     ```sh
     npm install
     ```

 ## Usage
-1. Start the server:
+1. Go to the "Terminal" and type this to start the server:
     ```sh
     node server.js
     ```